getchopstick/chopstick-boilerplate/README.md

 ## Credits

+Chopstick is built by a [bunch of people](https://github.com/getchopstick/chopstick-boilerplate/graphs/contributors) who gladly donate their time to build something better.

 You are free to contribute to Chopstick via GitHub Pull Requests.
 We have a couple of simple guidelines we try to follow, of which most are taken from the [CSS Tricks Sass Style Guide](http://css-tricks.com/sass-style-guide).
 Please refer to the [CONTRIBUTING.md](https://github.com/getchopstick/chopstick-boilerplate/blob/master/CONTRIBUTING.md) for more information

 We owe a ton of credits to the following projects for inspiration: